 Importing your Google Shopping Campaigns

 It is easy to import your existing Google Shopping Campaign.
-To begin, set up a new Shopping Campaign in your Bing Ads account.
+To begin, set up a new Shopping Campaign in your Microsoft Advertising account.
 If you prefer to use an API to send your feed, access our Content API documentation here.

 Use the same feed as you are using for Google Shopping Campaigns.

-Importing your Google Shopping Campaigns into Bing Ads only imports your campaign structure – not your product feed itself, which you upload to the BMC.
+Importing your Google Shopping Campaigns into Microsoft Advertising only imports your campaign structure – not your product feed itself, which you upload to the BMC.

 Click Import Campaigns, and then click Import from Google AdWords.
 If you have imported from Google AdWords in the past 90 days, you will see a table that shows you the Date/Time and Google Ads account that was imported.